Popular automations

 Client onboarding workflow

 When a proposal is signed in Plutio, Zapier creates an Asana project with a standard task template.
 Your team sees the new client immediately and follows the same onboarding checklist every time.
+Consistent onboarding reduces the chance of missed steps like scheduling a kickoff call, collecting brand assets, or setting up project access credentials.

 Progress reporting workflow

 When major milestones are completed in Asana, Zapier updates the Plutio project status.
 Clients can check their project dashboard in Plutio and see current progress without you sending manual updates.
+For agencies managing 10+ concurrent projects, automating progress reporting saves the account management team from spending hours each week compiling and distributing status updates.

 Invoice preparation workflow

 When specific Asana tasks are marked complete (like "Final delivery approved"), Zapier can create a draft invoice in Plutio ready for you to review and send.
+Tying invoicing to deliverable completion ensures you bill promptly after work finishes rather than forgetting to invoice until weeks later.

 Start with one workflow, test it for a week, then add more.
 Building multiple automated workflows at once makes troubleshooting difficult if something goes wrong.